Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 It reminded me of a pothole on highway 72, near Killorglin, eight days ago, due to the same storms.

 Once 15 of us were in the small central chamber, the Docent turned all lights off for a few minutes, and then the group saw a representation of how the first rays of the rising sun might look, a finger of intense light, illuminating the center of the chamber, on the winter solstice day (Dec.
-21), for only a few minutes, once a year.
+21) sunrise, for only a few minutes, once a year.

 Later we drove NE for an hour to the tiny town of Carlingford, in a mountainous coastal setting.
 We checked into the comfortable Mourneview B&B, and once freshened up, drove into town for dinner at the Carlingford Arms.
+It was a ten minute drive.

 A charming woman from Ghana in colorful dress served us and you could see she was well-liked, and drinks & food were flowing.
 An old Irishman at the counter, with a money box, was using a pencil stub to add up how much patrons owed & they expected cash.
 It was a vintage modern Ireland....

 Across the cobblestone street (no cars are allowed in town) was a Pub with live music.
 The small-town-ness was refreshing; people wanted songs to sing or clap along with.
-We were up late that night, like 11 pm.
+But it was American rock and not Irish music.

 Go to next page - Carlingford